Testing IoT solutions: Importance and Key Challenges

 4. Sometimes, the impossibility of gaining physical access to the IoT device to conduct tests.
 (Though today, despite some technical difficulties and additional time required, this issue can be avoided with the help of emulation.)

-Experience of Cogniteq in IoT software testing
+Cogniteq’s experience in IoT testing

 At Cogniteq, we have a rich portfolio of successfully launched IoT projects that involved developing and testing various types of software written for different devices.
-However, in this article we’ll share the details of just one, which happened to be one of the most interesting (and aromatic) projects our IoT development team has worked with—and continues to work with.
+However, in this article we’ll share the details of just one, which happened to be one of the most interesting (and aromatic) projects our IoT app development company has worked with—and continues to work with.
 And it is Ikawa.

 Our client manufactures and sells two different types of coffee roasters: regular machines for use at home and high-tech roasters for professional use.
 So, we had to build two coffee roasting apps for iOS and Android devices that would be synchronized with the roasters via Bluetooth.
 After setting a profile on the application, users can experience hands-free roasting with a high level of precision, as the roasters will receive all the parameters chosen in the app.